-The fellow will be informed of the decision in a Termination Letter that addresses the following:
+The fellow will be informed of the decision in a Termination Letter that addresses the following.

-- 1. Description of the fellow's unsatisfactory performance - 2.
-Identification of violation(s), including corresponding competency area(s) and behavioral anchor(s) (may include details listed in the Suspension Letter) - 3.
-Notice of Termination of Employment - 4.
-Notice that the fellow is also dismissed from the fellowship program and will not receive a certification or letter of completion - 5.
-Expectation that the fellow will complete all patient documentation prior to leaving the training site
+- 1. Description of the fellow's unsatisfactory performance. - 2.
+Identification of violation(s), including corresponding competency area(s) and competency element (may include details listed in the Suspension Letter). - 3.
+Notice of Termination of Employment. - 4.
+Notice that the fellow is also dismissed from the post master's training program and will not receive a certification or letter of completion. - 5.
+Expectation that the fellow will complete all patient documentation prior to leaving the training site.

-If the fellow does not wish to appeal the termination decision, the fellow may choose to resign from the fellowship program and from Kaiser Permanente.
+If the fellow does not wish to appeal the termination decision, the fellow may choose to resign from the training program and from Kaiser Permanente.